valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   Now you can set this feature toggle to show BPMN start event names as title of start forms instead of the standard `Start - ${process-name}` format.

+* **Import document definition**

+  Now you can import an exported document definition.

+* **Carbon List improvements**

+  A few updates have been added to the CarbonList:

+    - Moving arrows can now be added via a flag
+    - Context menu actions are now configurable through an *@Input* field
+    - Column headers can now be hidden
+    - Rows don't have a pointer cursor unless they are clickable
+    - Pagination can be hidden now

+  For more details on the list see [Valtimo Carbon List](/reference/user-interface/components/valtimo-carbon-list/valtimo-carbon-list.md)

 ## Bugfixes

 The following bugs were fixed: